ottlinger/sb3-filter-problem/README.md

 ## 2024-04-23: Issue solved with the help of GlenErrands

 GlenErrands analysed the problem and found a possible solution via intense debugging sessions.
-Big kudos and thanks for providing a solution the the problem via [PR#106](https://github.com/ottlinger/sb3-filter-problem/pull/106).
+Big kudos and thanks for providing a solution to the problem via [PR#106](https://github.com/ottlinger/sb3-filter-problem/pull/106).

 ## 2025-11-22: Started migrating of SB3 part to SB4